Stephan108/CMPG-323-Overview---36574317/README.md

 ## Project 1
 We were tasked to build a planning board on how, when, and when its due.
-Classes, tasks, and projects are listed with their due dates and is stated wheter or not its completed.
+<p>Classes, tasks, and projects are listed with their due dates and is stated wheter or not its completed.

 ## Project 2
 TBC